“Why do people respect the package rather than the man?”

 But then she called after me, “I need the money.”

 Her startling words and her imploring tone brought me up short.
 She needs money?
 That couldn’t be right.
 Her ex-husband came from money, lots of it.
 The only thing Kevin had ever done right in his life was being born a Buckley.
-My father had been friends of the high society patriarch from North Carolina.
+My father had been friends with the high society patriarch from North Carolina.
 I’d gone to boarding school with Kevin’s older brother and the dude was as rich as he was insufferable.
-And he was staggeringly rich.
+And he was staggeringly insufferable.

 I glanced over my shoulder.

-Well now, hold on.
+Well, now, hold on.
 Wait a minute.

 NOPE!
 No. Absolutely not.
 Have you lost your mind?